 An excellent product demo video that successfully shows off the strength of your solution can function as a key touchpoint in your funnel.
 In fact, the most successful product demo videos should be able to stand on their own when it comes to hooking a prospect and getting them to take that vital next step toward conversion.

 Sometimes, though, you may have an opportunity for your high-quality demo video to engage a prospect before you follow up with a more in-depth live demo presentation.

-You might have a great demo video on your website, integrated into a social media campaign, or running on a loop at your trade show booth (at least in more typical seasons).
+You might have a great demo video on your website, integrated into a social media campaign, or running on a loop at your trade show booth (or, this year, at a virtual tradeshow).
 As a companion tool. your live demo—whether you’re able to deliver in person or virtually—should keep your prospects moving forward on their journey, too.

 With that in mind, how polished are your live product demo skills?
 After all, when you already have an outstanding demo video in your lineup, you want to be sure an in-person presentation lives up to the same expectations.

 Practice the Art of Storytelling

 Everyone knows that practice makes perfect.
 However, that only works to your benefit if you start by practicing the right things.
 Prepping for a live demo isn’t just about making excellent notes and then running through your talking points, though that’s a key first step.
 As you’re repeating your presentation in front of the mirror, your dog, your family, or your colleagues, you also want to be sure you’re practicing the art of storytelling itself.

 For starters, keep your tone conversational so your audience reads you as genuine and feels good about connecting on an emotional level.
 Next, make sure your tech is flawless, even if you’re faking it.
 That means checking everything ahead of time (and twice if you’re presenting somewhere new).
 But one reason all of this prep is so important is so you can set up your audience to hear a great story.